azamsharp/azamsharp.github.io/_posts/2012-12-23-pragmatic-unit-testing.md

 }
 ```

->> If you want to learn more about managing build settings using Xcode configuration files then check out [this](https://www.danijelavrzan.com/posts/2022/11/xcode-configuration/) article.

 The above application works as expected and produces the expected result.
-Instead of testing the concrete implementation of the ```Webservice```, we introduced an interface/contract/protocol just so we can inject a mock.
-The sole purpose of creating the protocol is so we can satisfy the tests, even though there is only one concrete implementation that conforms to that protocol/interface.
+Instead of testing the concrete implementation of the ```Webservice```, we will introduce an interface/contract/protocol just so that we can inject a mock.
+The sole purpose of creating the protocol is to satisfy the tests, even though there is only one concrete implementation that conforms to that protocol/interface.

 >> This is called [**Test Induced Damage**](https://dhh.dk/2014/test-induced-design-damage.html).
 The tests are dictating that we should add dependencies so you can mock out the service.
 The only purpose of introducing a protocol/contract/interface is so you can eventually mock it.
 Keep in mind there is nothing wrong with using protocols/contracts in your application.
 They do serve a very important purpose to hide the implementation details from the user and providing abstraction, but just to add contracts to satisfy testing goals in not a good practice as it complicates the implementation and your tests are directed away from testing the actual behavior of the app.